axieinfinity/ronin-documentation/docs/developer-guide/integrate-ronin-wallet.md

-# Ronin Wallet tutorial
+# Integrate Ronin Wallet

 Ronin Wallet is a non-custodial crypto wallet.
 It is available as a browser extension and as a mobile application.
 Ronin Wallet lets you interact with Ronin Network Dapps and manage your assets.

 ## Allowed List

-If you are here, you are probably thinking about building a cool products on Ronin Network.
+If you are here, you are probably thinking about shipping a cool product on Ronin Network.
 For now we only allow certain sites to work with Ronin Wallet.
 Although you can always start developing with Ronin Wallet with a `localhost` dApp project.

 To make it to production you can apply to our [builder program](https://axieinfinity.com/builders-terms/).
 We are excited to see your idea.